gopalkumr/Dice-Roll-Game/README.md

 # Dice Roll Game
-Simple dice rolling game to play with your friend or collegue.
+Simple dice rolling game to play with your friend or colleague.
 If player get more than 20 scores, he/she wins!!!

 ### Technology used